openvmp/openvmp/docs/Simulation.md

 Please, note, the first simulation run will take a long time to download all the necessary assets.
 To preload the assets, use `cd platform && gazebo src/openvmp_robot/worlds/horizontal.world`.
 Then exit and proceed with the commands shown above.

+In case you are using a VM, make sure that graphics hardware acceleration is ON and working optimally (no `llvmpipe` and stuff).

 <!--